 The aim of this project is to determine baseline leaf chemistry for a range of living fossil and native UK species and investigate how these species respond to changing environmental conditions along natural climate gradients.
 Leaf chemistry will be compared to other leaf traits (e.g. leaf mass per area, leaf shape) to determine if variations in leaf chemistry co-vary with other traits known to respond to environmental pressures (e.g Bacon et al., 2016; Wright et al., 2004).
-The project will also investigate leaf chemistry preservation in a range of Holocene sediment cores from arctic, temperate and tropical sites to determine if and how leaf chemistry tracks environmental change in these different locations over long timescales.
-This will allow us to investigate responses at specific locations, but also determine whether the relationships can be scaled up to global scale fluxes over long timescales.
+The project will also investigate leaf chemistry preservation in Holocene sediment cores from temperate sites to determine if and how leaf chemistry tracks environmental change over long timescales.
+This will allow us to investigate responses at specific locations, but also determine whether the relationships can be scaled up to regional or possible global scale fluxes over long timescales.

 You will work with scientists at the University of Leeds, National University of Ireland, Galway, and botanic gardens around the UK to quantify leaf chemistry changes over temperature/precipitation gradients and to understand how these signals can be used to interpret palaeoecology.

 In particular, according to your particular research interests, the studentship could involve:

 - Characterising leaf chemistry for “living fossil” taxa that have previously not been fully investigated e.g. Gingko biloba, Araucaria araucana.

 - Evaluating the changes in leaf chemistry of selected taxa along climate gradients.